Haguroma/SmartDiary/readme.txt

 ERROR HANDLING:
 Phone format validation
 Date format validation
+Email validation
 Record existence checks
 Copy functionality for records

+NOTE HANDLING

+Note class features:
+Automatically generates a unique ID for each note Stores note content as a string
+Allows multiple tags for categorization
+Records the creation date and time

+Methods for managing tags
+add_tag(tag): Adds a new tag to the note remove_tag(tag): Removes a specific tag if it exists

+NOTESBOOK CLASS

+NotesBook class features:
+Inherits from UserDict for dictionary-like behavior Stores Note objects by their unique ID

+Methods
+add_note(content): Adds a new note with unique ID edit_note_content(note_id, new_content): Edits content of a note by ID delete_note(note_id): Deletes a note by its ID add_tag_to_note(note_id, tag): Adds a tag to a specific note by ID remove_tag_from_note(note_id, tag): Removes a tag from a specific note by ID search_notes_by_tag(tag): Searches for notes containing a specific tag show_all_notes(): Displays all notes with their content, tags, and creation date

 Note: You can copy this text directly and save it to a .txt file using any text editor while maintaining the formatting